mdn/yari/docs/redirects.md

-The recommended way to add redirects correctly while avoiding errors is to use the `add-redirect` tool available in the [yari](https://github.com/mdn/yari) repo.
+The recommended way to add redirects correctly while avoiding errors is to use the `add-redirect` tool available in the [yari](https://github.com/mdn/yari) and [content](https://github.com/mdn/content) repos.
 Let's see how to use this.

 ## Preparation

+### To run add-redirect from the yari repo

 - First of all fork and locally clone the `yari` and `content` repos.
 If you already have some of them cloned locally, make sure they are up-to-date